ZAMBIA – SOUTH LUANGWA NATIONAL PARK & LOWER ZAMBEZI VALLEY

 However, these hides are not just for photographers and film makers.
 They are for anyone who loves wildlife.
 They provide a unique up-close-and-personal view into the lives of these animals, enabling you to watch them undisturbed in their natural environment.
 That said, we are well equipped to take care of photographers, and we provide specialist bean bags, dust covers and battery charging facilities.

 We offer a variety of activities ranging from game drives, walking safaris, night drives to photographic hide trips.
-We are focused on the wildlife experience, and we will be able to undertake three rather than the standard two activities per day.
-For the more adventurous travelers, we can also offer sleep outs in an elephant hide tree platform as well as fly-camping under the stars.
+We are focused on the wildlife experience, and we will be able to undertake three rather than the standard two activities per day for those with enough energy!

 Our camps are located deep within the richest game viewing area of the South Luangwa National Park.
 The areas surrounding the camps are incredibly rich in wildlife, and the vast volume of prey species such as:Leopards – for which South Luangwa is famous, Lions, Wild dogs, Hippo’s – a specialty of the Luangwa River, Elephants, Buffalo, Puku, Impala, Zebra, Greater Kudu, Giraffe and Waterbuckattracts many predators.
 As many as 11 different leopards have been identified around our camps.
 As unpredictable as these wild leopards can be, an incredible 95% of guests get to see these stunning cats.
 There are also two very strong Lion Prides in the area, which are named the Mwamba Pride and the Hollywood pride, the latter getting their name due to the vast amount of time documentary filmmakers have spent following them.
 Birdlife in the area can also be spectacular.